stephanecollot/sparkmon/README.rst

 Description
 -----------

 ``sparkmon`` is a Python package to monitor Spark applications.
-You can see it as an advanced Spark UI, that keep track all of `Spark REST API <SparkREST_>`_ metrics over time.
-It is specifically useful to do memory profiling.
+You can see it as an advanced Spark UI, that keeps track all of `Spark REST API <SparkREST_>`_ metrics **over time**, which makes it quite unique compare to other solutions (see comparison_ below).
+It is specifically useful to do memory profiling, including Python UDF memory.

 Features